TatianaG-ka/migration-cypress-to-playwright/README.md

 ### Step 2: Write new tests in Playwright, migrate high-value tests

-**Approach 1: Single team handling migration and/or New Tests**
+**Approach 1: Single team handling migration and New Tests**

- This team is responsible for both gradually migrating existing tests to Playwright (**migrate high value tests first**) and/or writing new tests, including integrating them into the CI pipeline.
+ This team is responsible for both gradually migrating existing tests to Playwright (**migrate high value tests first**) and writing new tests, including integrating them into the CI pipeline.
 The team should focus on improving the testing infrastructure to make the transition smoother.

 **Approach 2: Two teams with separate responsibilities**